-Ballinloughane Bridge is located within the Lower River Shannon SAC.
-The proposed works mainly comprise replacing the bridge deck and beams with a new precast concrete bridge beam and insitu concrete deck.
-It is unlikely that sea lamprey would be found at the site and they were not recorded here during previous surveys of the Galey downstream of Athea (O'Connor, 2006).
-River / Brook lamprey were also not recorded but suitable habitat is present and therefore the precautionary principle is applied here.
-Salmon are present downstream in the River Feale and may also use the Galey River at the site.
-Otters are considered likely to use the site for foraging and commuting.
+Kileengarrif Bridge is located over the 5th order Kileengarrif River in Murroe, Co.
+Limerick which is a tributary of the River Mulkear.
+The Kileengarrif River is designated within the Lower River Shannon SAC, a site selected for the presence of a large number of aquatic and terrestrial habitats, and aquatic / semi-aquatic species.
+Due to the location of the subject bridge the following qualifying interests of the Lower River Shannon SAC have the potential to be impacted by the proposed works: Lamprey species (Sea, River and Brook), Atlantic Salmon and Otter.
 Impacts on these Qualifying Interests were identified as water quality, disturbance and invasive species.
 Water quality impacts could arise from increased suspended solids, contaminants entering the watercourse, spillages of oils / fuels, cement / concrete and / or root herbicide.
 Dewatering of areas also poses risks to water quality.
 Disturbance may arise through increased noise and human activity on site.
-Invasive species could also be introduced on site through vectors such as machinery or tools / personnel on site.
+There is extensive growth of the non-native invasive plant Giant Hogweed Heracleum mantegazzianum at the site, in the riparian zone both upstream and downstream of Kileengarrif bridge.
+This could be easily spread further or spread to other areas affecting the Natura 2000 network.
+Other Invasive species could also be introduced on site through vectors such as machinery or tools / personnel on site.
 Mitigation provided includes a detailed method statement and CEMP, limiting the footprint and timing of the works, water quality protection measures, biosecurity measures and a site ecologist.
 No significant impacts are envisaged, and with mitigation, the impacts will be reduced insofar as possible.